Optimal Control of Reserve Asset Portfolios for Stablecoins: Numerical Results

 \subsection{Presentation Of Results}

 Revenue is calculated as the negative of the cost functional.
 Table \ref{tab:cost} shows the total revenue by scenario and control strategy.
 Table \ref{tab:freq-resp} displays the fallout rates and responsiveness measures.
 We simulated 100 scenarios and report average values for all metrics, except for the fallout rate, which is shown as a relative frequency.
-Figure \ref{fig:control-actions} illustrates the trajectories of the control input $\omega$ for all analyzed control strategies and scenarios.
+Figures \ref{fig:peg-combined}--\ref{fig:peg-combined-fa} display the peg deviations, and Figures \ref{fig:controls-grid}--\ref{fig:controls-grid-fa} illustrate the trajectories of the control input $\omega$ for all analyzed control strategies and scenarios.